SpiceJet: Services

 SpiceJet has moved away from the typical low-cost carrier service model of economy class-only seating.
 The airline offers premium services under the name SpiceMax, whereby passengers can obtain additional benefits including pre-assigned seats with extra legroom; meals on board; priority check-in and boarding; and priority baggage handling; at a higher fare.
 Otherwise SpiceJet does not provide complimentary meals in any of its flights.
 It does sell full in-flight meals on some flights.
 SpiceJet operates its frequent-flyer programme but does not provide any in-flight entertainment options.
+SpiceJet has partnered with Tripfactory and EaseMyTrip for selling holiday packages on its platform.